MSCI announces the results of the 2021 annual market classification review

 - MSCI 2021 Global Market Accessibility Review Report

 - MSCI 2021 Global Market Accessibility Country Comparison Report

 The results of the MSCI Global Market Accessibility Review are announced prior to the communication of the MSCI Annual Market Classification Review in June of each year.
-Argentina is not included in the MSCI 2021 Global Market Accessibility Review report.
-Information for this market will subsequently be made available on June 24, 2021, concurrent with the MSCI 2021 Annual Market Classification Review announcement.

 The table below reflects the currently effective classification of markets.
 Please refer to the latest Annual Market Classification Review and press release for details.